-I’ve been getting a lot of questions recently about Heal Your Headache safe breakfasts that are high in protein.
+I've been getting a lot of questions recently about Heal Your Headache safe breakfasts that are high in protein.
 The natural default is to recommend eggs or oatmeal, but some find eggs to be a trigger and others are hungry an hour later after oatmeal (or is that just me?).
-Enter the chia pudding!
+Enter this simple recipe for vanilla chia pudding!

 Toppings for Chia Pudding

-Other HYH safe options to mix it up:
+Other chia pudding topping options to mix it up include:

 - Add buckwheat granola

-- For a fall flavor – 1 tbsp of pumpkin, plus 1/4 tsp of ginger and cinnamon
+- For a fall flavor - 1 tablespoon of pumpkin, plus ¼ teaspoon of ginger and cinnamon

 - Blueberries, mango, and/or pomegranate seeds

-- If feeling super decadent, try with strawberries and 1 tbsp of mascarpone cheese, omit the sunbutter.
+- If feeling super decadent, try with strawberries and 1 tablespoon of mascarpone cheese, omit the sunbutter.